wmeints/webauthn-sample/README.md

 * `src/WebAuthnSample/Client` - Contains the client-side scripts.

 The server-side components are written in ASP.NET Core 6.
 For the client-side components I've used webpack with React.
+I've found that typescript is great for this kind of more complicated, but not too complicated stuff.
+And webpack is great, since it allows me to generate compact packages of client-side scripts.

 #### The client-side scripts